hyunp2/Memb-TDA/README.md

 # Memb-TDA (*abbr* of Membrane Topological Data Analysis)
 Welcome to **Memb-TDA**!
 This repo contains topological data analysis based machine learning algorithm to predict effective temperature of biological membranes.
 It predicts configuration based temperature from static coordinates of lipid configuration.
+Our work ([BioArxiv](https://www.biorxiv.org/content/10.1101/2023.11.28.569053v1.abstract)) has been submitted to JCIM.

 ## A. Preprocessing
 [Preprocessing] This extracts XYZ coordinates and multiprocesses PH; subscriptable by index for Dataset and loadable for DataLoader </br>